 The overall acceptance of ghee in non-Asian countries has given it global popularity as a 22nd-century superfood.

 Presently, ghee is appreciated by smart homemakers, and they have agreed to call this dairy product the pantry hero for some obvious reasons.

 Ghee can be used in all types of cooking:

-Ghee can be used for making for both veg and non-veg dishes.
-The nutty aroma of ghee goes fabulous with sweet dishes too.
+Ghee can be used for making both veg and non-veg dishes.
+The nutty aroma of ghee goes fabulous with sweet dishes, too.

-Regardless you are planning for baking, sautéing, or deep dry, ghee can be your versatile cooking oil.
+Regardless you are planning to bake, sautéing, or deep dry, ghee can be your versatile cooking oil.
 You can use ghee raw also.
 It is anti-carcinogenic and anti-inflammatory.

 You can store ghee easily in your kitchen without refrigeration support.
 If you buy ghee in bulk also, you don’t have to regret the buying, which you cannot do with common cooking oils.
 Common cooking oils are not that shelf stable.

 Ghee offers a higher smoking point than most common cooking oils, making it a safer cooking option, no matter what ghee in English is called.
 Slowing or high-temperature cooking with ghee is a better and safer option for your kitchen.